microsoftarchive/data-pipeline-storm/docs/GettingStarted.md

   The document [Create Java Topology project eventhub-blobwriter from Scratch][walkthrough] walks you through the steps of how the above project was created.

+## Open eventhub-blobwriter in an IDE (optional)

+You can choose to import the project into an IDE.
+We've tested under Eclipse and IntelliJ.

+#### [Eclipse IDE][eclipse-dl]
+- Start Eclipse IDE
+- Select *File* - *Switch Workspace* - *Other...*
+- Choose the `data-pipeline-storm/src` folder.
+Click *OK*.
+Eclipse will restart.
+- Select *File* - *Import...*.
+Then select *Maven* - *Existing Maven Projects*.
+Click *Next*.
+- Choose `data-pipeline-storm/src` for the root directory.
+- Select `/eventhub-blobwriter/pom.xml` from the projects list,  Click *Finish*.
+- You should be able to find the project's `.java` files in the Package Explorer, under the `src/main/java` folder, in the `com.contoso.app.trident` package.

+#### [IntelliJ IDEA][intellij-dl]
+- Start IntelliJ IDEA
+- Click *Import Project*
+- Choose the `data-pipeline-storm/src/eventhub-blobwriter` folder.
+Click *OK*.
+- Select *Import  project from external model* and choose *Maven*.
+Click *Next*.
+- Adjust the project import settings if desired.
+(The defaults will work fine.)
+Click *Next*.
+- The eventhub-blobwriter Maven project should be selected by default.
+Click *Next*.
+- Choose your JDK version.
+(We've tested under 1.7.)
+Click *Next*.
+- Click Finish.
+- You should be able to find the project's `.java` files in the Project window, under the `src/main/java` folder, in the `com.contoso.app.trident` package.

+> *IntelliJ may prompt you with "Unregistered Vcs root detected".
+> If you plan to make changes and are  working against your own fork, then click "Add root"
+> to enable Git integration.
+Otherwise, click "Ignore".*

 ## Modify the configurations